About The Film

 Soraya Sélène (Co-Director) is a director and cinematographer working in documentary and narrative works.

 Soraya received her MFA in Directing & Cinematography from UCLA and her BA from Wesleyan University.
-She is a member of the Brown Girls Doc Mafia and a founding member of the International Collective of Female Cinematographers (ICF+C).
+She is a Brown Girls Doc Mafia member and a founding member of the International Collective of Female Cinematographers (ICF+C).
 Soraya is also an educator, teaching documentary and cinematography as faculty at CalArts.

 Soraya lives in Los Angeles with her twin children, who inspire all her work.